salvadororjuela/personal-finance-analytics-dashboard/README.md

 Power Query preparation included source navigation, data-type changes, a custom column, removal of unnecessary columns, column reordering, additional type adjustments, and renaming `Correct Date` to `Date`.

+## Project Scope & Limitations

+This project uses a synthetic dataset containing 37 financial transactions across a three-month period in 2026.
+The dataset was intentionally designed to demonstrate an end-to-end Power BI analytics workflow, including data preparation, dimensional modeling, DAX development, dashboard design, validation, and business insight generation.

+The project focuses on analytical workflow, data modeling, and dashboard development rather than large-scale data engineering, predictive modeling, or production-level financial reporting.

 ## Data Model
 The solution uses a dimensional model with `tblTransactions` and a dedicated `DimDate` table.